 - Check and maintain adequate levels of home and contents insurance.
 Ensure it is up to date.

-These tips are also available in our Bush Fire and Your Home fact sheet.
+These tips are also available in our Prepare Your Home fact sheet.

 You can assess your risk using the bush fire household assessment tool.